 The points system may be confusing at first glance because earning 5% back in points translates to 2.5 points per $1 spent, rather than 5 points per $1 spent.
 (And 3% back translates to 1.5 points, etc.) Each point is worth 2 cents, though, so 5% back in points is just like 5% cash back, except that you’ll get a coupon instead of cash.
-Here’s the simplest way to think about it: For every $100 you spend at Best Buy, you’ll earn a $5 coupon toward future Best Buy purchases.
+Here’s the simplest way to think about it: For every 250 points you earn, you’ll earn a $5 coupon toward future Best Buy purchases.

 You can use your rewards for online or in-store purchases at Best Buy only.
 You’ll automatically be emailed a $5 reward certificate when you hit 250 points.
 If you’d rather let your points build up, you can change your certificate preference level to be higher than the 250-point increment.

 Reward certificates expire 60 days from the date they’re issued unless there is a different expiration date noted on the certificate.
 (Expiration dates may depend on your membership level in the loyalty program or whether the certificates were received as part of a specific offer.)